cferwerda/socsci_bootcamp/README.md

 Try finding others layers within ArcGIS Online.
 #####Add Layer from File
+**File formats:** CSV, Excel, ESRI Shapefiles (zipped), GPX files, KML/KMZ, [and more](http://doc.arcgis.com/en/arcgis-online/create-maps/add-layers.htm)

 Use this feature to add your own datasets.
 Shapefiles must be compressed in a zip archive (*.zip) before uploading.
 Browse for the file on your computer, then add it.

 #####When a File Contains >1000 Features
-You can't simply add upload it to your map.
+You can't simply add upload files with >1000 features to your map.
 Instead, go to *MY CONTENT* and use the *Add Item* drop-down menu to upload the file from your computer.
 Once the file has been uploaded, return to your map and choose *Add | Search for Layers*, and look for the layer in My Content.
 Note that sometimes layers with >1000 features will render slowy, so you may want to filter them to show only a subset (see below for how!).

 More details [here](http://doc.arcgis.com/en/arcgis-online/create-maps/add-layers.htm).
 ####Style Your Map
 Click on the drop-down arrow next to a layer to see many options.
-* **Change Symbols**: adjust the symbol type, color, and size.
-Try out the settings to see how they work, or check out [the help](http://doc.arcgis.com/en/arcgis-online/create-maps/change-symbols.htm) for details.
+* **Change Style**: Choose an attribute/variable to show, then choose how you want to visualize the data (graduated symbols, colors, etc).
+Then click options to adjust the symbol type, color, and size.
+Click Done when you are happy with the result.
+Try out the settings to see how they work, or check out [the help](https://doc.arcgis.com/en/arcgis-online/create-maps/change-style.htm) for details.
 * **Configure Pop-ups**: format the pop-up info windows, including which fields are visible.
 Try adding images or graphs!
 More details [here](http://doc.arcgis.com/en/arcgis-online/create-maps/configure-pop-ups.htm).
 * **Display Images/Videos in Pop-Up Windows**: Your layer should have a column/variable containing a link to an image/video for each feature.
 You can then select this field under Pop-up Media when you’re configuring pop-ups.
 * **Create Labels**: automatically add labels to your map.